asha23/wp-seed/README.md

 ### Wordpress Seed Theme

-This is a simple seed theme with Bower and gulp interactions.
+This is a simple Bootstrap seed theme with Bower and gulp interactions.

 	npm install
 	bower install